-There were days when I identify myself as feminist because, just like everyone, I had the misfortune to witness instances women being subjected to oppression to sexism with utmost humiliation, devoid of basic fundamental rights to education and freedom.
+There were days when I identified myself as feminist because, just like everyone else, I had the misfortune to witness instances women being subjected to oppression to sexism with utmost humiliation, devoid of basic fundamental rights to education and freedom.
 I read many articles, seen documentaries and testimonies of rape, dowry victims on social media describing how badly they’ve suffered in the name of tradition & how patriarchal mindset have been the culprit.

 This notion got fueled overnight by the fateful Delhi gang-rape in December 2012 that had not only shook the entire nation’s conscience but also created hysteria and painted the entire country’s image as ‘rape country’, and New Delhi as ‘Rape Capital’.
 The media went berserk post 16th December and Indian men in general were suddenly painted as potential rapists and the source of all problem internationally, yet I overlooked it and thought it must be true, guilt-tripping myself for my existence as a man.

 However one incident where one of distant cousin was falsely accused of dowry and domestic violence changed my stand forever.
 I personally witnessed an evil side of woman never thought I would ever come across.
 When I researched a bit more into this with the help of my friend’s lawyer with whom I had briefly interacted, I came to know 90% of such cases are false with 10% genuine rarely making it up to court proceeding due to pressure; and that 90% is more because most wives try to settle scores with her husbands and his parents (including distant relatives) citing petty issues and extort their hard-earned money and properties.
 From thereon, I realized not all men are perpetrators of crimes and not all women are victims and it was shattering.